Global Jacquet-Langlands correspondence for division algebras in characteristic p: Introduction

 For $n=3$ and $F$ of zero characteristic a full global correspondence was proved by Flath in \cite{Fl2}.
 Then in zero characteristic for $D$ satisfying the additional condition that $D$ is a division algebra at every place where it does not split by Vign\'eras (\cite{Vi}, never published) and later by Harris and Taylor (\cite{HT}, Chap.
 VI).
 The correspondence for every $n$ and without condition on $D$ is proved in zero characteristic in \cite{Ba} and \cite{BR} (the first paper assumes that $D$ splits at all infinite places, and in the second this condition is dropped).
 Only some partial cases of the Jacquet-Langlands correspondences were proved in non zero characteristic, mainly for practical purposes (need to construct a representation doing this or that), for instance in \cite{He2}, Appendix 2, and \cite{LRS}.

-As far as we know, our result is the first case of full correspondence in non zero characteristic.
-The main ingredients lacking in the previous proofs are the local transfer of all unitary representations and a trace formula in non zero characteristic.
+As far as we know, our result is the first case of full correspondence in non zero characteristic since \cite{JL}.
+The main ingredients not available in the past were the local transfer of all unitary representations and a trace formula in non zero characteristic.
 Laumon and Lafforgue developed the trace formula in \cite{Lau} and \cite{Laf}.
 The formula is not invariant like the one in \cite{AC} so it is more difficult to use.
 This explains why we had to confine ourselves here only to the case when the inner form is a division algebra.

 In the second section we recall the local tools we will use.
 We are very careful to give reference or full arguments for results which are "well known" in zero characteristic, but less well known in non zero characteristic.
 For instance we work only with functions with support in the regular set (which excludes for example elements whose characteristic polynomial is irreducible but not separable).
 The submersion theorem of Harish-Chandra allows one to easily transfer these functions in any characteristic.